Free video

-Free video refers to video content that is free to use for any purpose, or licensed under a free and open license to such an effect, at least for distribution, and at most for modification and commercial usage.
+Free video is video content that is free to use for any purpose, or licensed under a free and open license to such an effect, at least for distribution, and at most for modification and commercial usage.
 This can also apply to graphical animations.

 Free video and included media

 To be a free video - referring to freedom (as in free software), not to price - a video's entire content must be previously licensed under a free content license.
 A video is considered legally unfree if any portion of the video was previously licensed under a proprietary license that restricts usage and prevents derivations and commercial usage.

 Under this approach, a video cannot be considered free if it includes snippets or whole copies of any text, image, video or audio that has been previously licensed under a proprietary, unfree license.
-The legal concept of fair use of a third party's music or other content in one's own video work may protect against Digital Millennium Copyright Act takedowns.
+The legal concept of fair use of a third party's music or other content in one's own video work may protect against DMCA takedowns.
 In the 2015 court case Lenz v.
 Universal Music Group Inc., the court determined that Universal Music Group should have considered fair use before issuing a take-down.
 The case focuses on the usage of a song licensed by Universal that was used in a YouTube video of a dancing toddler.